4th Axis Machining

 4th Axis machining involves using an indexing head that works in conjunction with a 3 Axis CNC mill.
 The 4th Axis is mounted into the CNC mill to be used for advanced CNC machining operations.

 Above: 4th Axis components.
 On the left is the tailstock.
 On the right is the Indexer.
 The machined blank is positioned for 4th Axis machining.

 What does it do?

-The 4th Axis gives the mill an A Axis that allows the operator to machine multiple sides of a part without having to stop to rotate or readjust the workpiece.
+The 4th Axis gives the mill an A Axis that allows the operator to machine multiple sides of a part in rotary motion without having to stop to rotate or readjust the workpiece which reduces human error.

 Above: 4th Axis positioning.
 The 4th Axis repositions the part between 3 Axis operations,

 but doesn't actually move during machining.